4 Tips for Eating With New Dentures

 Whether you’ve got a full or partial set of dentures, you know there’s going to be some adjustment.
 Learning to speak, hold your mouth closed, and even eat all take some getting used to.
+Most people find it takes a few weeks to adjust to eating with new dentures, so it’s important to begin the process with patience.
 At Rockville Dental Arts, we recommend taking your adjustment to eating slowly, as jumping right back into your normal diet could lead to the potential that you’ll choke on food you haven’t fully chewed.

 Have new dentures you’re still getting the hang of?
+Start slowly with soft foods and remember that adjusting to new dentures is a matter of time and practice.
 We’ve got 4 tips for learning how to eat with new dentures:

 Start with a Liquid Diet

 Milkshakes, protein drinks, applesauce, and soups without meat are all great choices for the first couple of days with your new dentures.
-Start out with the smoothest liquids you can, then gradually work your way up to things like vegetable soup with well-cooked vegetables, mashed potatoes, and chunky applesauce.
+Start out with the smoothest liquids you can, then gradually work your way up to things like vegetable soup with well-cooked vegetables, mashed potatoes, and chunky applesauce—these foods are easier to chew and help new prosthetics wearers adapt.
 You’ll be able to re-learn how to chew fully with foods that pose less choking risk.

 Also, start out with room-temperature foods.
 Your ability to discern which foods are too hot or too cold will be dulled a bit as your mouth adjusts to the dentures, so you want to take care not to burn your mouth or give yourself brain freeze.